How Does People-Pleasing Affect Your Mental Health? Insights from a Salt Lake City Anxiety Therapist

 Always trying to make others happy can make a person feel really tired, both in their body and mind.
 This is called burnout.
 Because they're always trying to meet others' needs, people who please others often forget to look after themselves.
 They might not notice they're getting unwell until they're really worn out and exhausted.
 For people-pleasers, burnout can happen because they're constantly giving to others without taking time to replenish their own energy.
 They often ignore the signs of burnout, like feeling exhausted or becoming more irritable, because they're too focused on pleasing others.
 But ignoring these signs doesn't make them go away.

-Anxiety Therapy in Utah for people-pleasing
+Anxiety Therapy in Salt Lake City, Utah, for people-pleasing

 Anxiety therapy can be a big help for people who often try to please others.
 In anxiety counseling, you can learn how to understand and manage your anxiety, as well as address the reasons behind your people-pleasing habits.
 As an anxiety therapist, I can help you learn how to set healthy boundaries, express your feelings, and prioritize your needs.
 You can also learn coping strategies to handle stress better and prevent burnout.
 Through anxiety counseling, you can work on building your self-esteem and start to understand that your worth is not tied to pleasing others.
 Over time, anxiety therapy can help you break free from the cycle of people-pleasing, reduce your anxiety, and improve your overall mental health and well-being.